dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
 * [x] DONE Reflow the docs to highlight `async-consumer` as the most interesting one.
 The key-based stuff is cool, but it is not the core insight: async processing is.
 Key-based processing is just another evolution of that, not a phase change.
 * [ ] I don't need "topic" field in any of the consumers?
+* [ ] IN PROGRESS reflow main docs
+   * DONE Two dimension view: concurrency and workload (CPU vs IO).
+   * Turn "parallel within poll" to just concurrent within poll.
+"Stream.parallel" is a mirage anyway, it's just multi-threaded and its up to the OS/hardware to actually give us parallelism.

 ## Finished Wish List Items